munzekm/MegaMunzek/page/chris-manson.md

 I was born in Pittsburgh Pennsylvania.
 That is where I grew up and I continue to live their with my family.
 When I was little I was always ready to do something, whether it was playing outside, going for a walk, or hanging with my sister.
 I got involved in swimming when I was 8 years old.
-I loved doing sports because I was such an active person.
+I love doing sports because I am such an active person.
 During my swimming years I also got involved in gymnastics, dance, and volleyball.
 I continued my volleyball career until I graduated high school in 2018.
 I continued my education and swimming athletics at Allegheny College in Meadville